Penelopeep/SwitchElementTraveller/README.md

 1. Download maven from apache website
 2. Open command prompt/powershell in your project folder (Sorry Linux and MacOS users, you'll need to find your own way for this)
 3. Run <b>mvn package</b>
-4. Now jar file should be in new tasrget folder
+4. Now jar file should be in new target folder

 ### Version
 The plugin is based on plugin template from Grasscutters GitHub.